ryo8000/convert-speech-to-text/README.md

 1. Install VSCode and Docker.
 2. Install the "Remote Development" extension for VSCode and open the workspace in dev container.

+## Test

+Open the workspace in the dev container, and Click on "Testing" in the activity bar.